chin4d0ll/sugarglitch-realops/README.md

 cd ~/hacking/reports
 gen-report
 ```
-### ⚠️ Legal Notice
+### ⚠️ Legal Notice & Warning

+**💣 IMPORTANT LEGAL WARNING:**

-**This hacking environment is for educational and authorized testing purposes only.**
+This project is intended for **educational and authorized security assessment purposes only**.

+**DO NOT USE ON SYSTEMS YOU DO NOT OWN OR LACK EXPLICIT PERMISSION TO TEST.**

-- Only test systems you own or have explicit permission to test
+- ✅ **Authorized use only**: Only test systems you own or have explicit written permission to test
+- ✅ **Educational purposes**: Use for learning cybersecurity concepts and techniques
-- Follow responsible disclosure practices
+- ✅ **Responsible disclosure**: Follow responsible disclosure practices for any vulnerabilities found
-- Comply with all applicable laws and regulations
+- ✅ **Legal compliance**: Comply with all applicable laws and regulations in your jurisdiction
-- Use these tools ethically and professionally
+- ✅ **Professional ethics**: Use these tools ethically and professionally

+**❌ PROHIBITED USES:**
+- Unauthorized access to computer systems
+- Malicious attacks on third-party systems
+- Any illegal activities or violations of terms of service
+- Commercial exploitation without proper authorization

+**⚖️ DISCLAIMER:**
+The authors and contributors are not responsible for any misuse, damage, or illegal activities conducted with this software.
+Users assume all responsibility for their actions and must ensure compliance with all applicable laws.

+**🔒 Remember: With great power comes great responsibility.
+Use ethically and legally only.**

 ---

-*🎉 **SugarGlitch RealOps** - Professional Instagram Operations Platform*
+*🎉 **SugarGlitch RealOps** - Professional Red Team Automation Platform*